Open Now — 24/7 Plumbing

 Learn what causes a toilet to run constantly and simple DIY fixes to stop the water waste.
 Discover whether it’s a faulty flapper, fill valve, handle or float arm causing the problem.
 Get step-by-step instructions for adjusting toilet tank parts and making repairs to stop a leaky, running toilet.

-A running toilet is probably one of the worst among all the different problems you may face as a homeowner.
+A running toilet is probably one of the worst problems a homeowner may face.

-Not only does it waste a lot of water, but it also poses a serious health risk.
+Not only does it waste a lot of water, but it also poses a severe health risk.
 Thus, it is in your best interests to fix it as soon as possible.

 If you are not an experienced DIYer, stopping a running toilet alone may give you the willies.
 But we suggest you stop worrying because it is not as difficult as you think.